 The Central Station heat pump equipment element of the system will serve to extract energy from the primary heat source and elevate its temperature sufficiently for distribution and use throughout the community.
-Although only one unit is shown throughout the schematics in this report, it may be advantageous to achieve the desired temperature elevation or improve part load performance characteristics.
+Although only one unit is shown throughout the schematics in this report, it may be advantageous to combine multiple units in series or parallel arrangements to achieve the desired temperature elevation or improve part load performance characteristics.